Akv00/FlickHive/README.md

  - Updated Profile
  - Bug Fix: Sign up user displayName and profile picture update
  - Bug Fix: if user is not logged in navigate to login page and vice versa
+ - Unsubscribe to the onAuthStateChanged callback
+ - Add hardcoded values to constant files
+ - Register TMDB API & create an app and get access token
+ - Get data from TMDB now playing movies list API
  - Fetch from database

 ###  Features